maxmoebus/starter-hugo-academic/content/publication/2025-02-28-ICCV-egoPPG/index.md

 ---
-title: "Nightbeat: Heart Rate Estimation From a Wrist-Worn Accelerometer During Sleep"
+title: "egoPPG: Heart Rate Estimation from Eye-Tracking Cameras in Egocentric Systems to Benefit Downstream Vision Tasks"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here